Trevor-04/team-9-project-3380/README.md

 ## **Data Entry Forms to Add New Data, Modify Existing Data, and 'Delete' Data**
 ### Members:
--[Sign Up](https://glowing-tiramisu-2436aa.netlify.app/signup): This page create and sign up as a member of the zoo.
+- [Sign Up](https://glowing-tiramisu-2436aa.netlify.app/signup): This page create and sign up as a member of the zoo.
--[Edit Member Info](https://glowing-tiramisu-2436aa.netlify.app/member/50/settings): This page is for members to be able edit their information
+- [Edit Member Info](https://glowing-tiramisu-2436aa.netlify.app/member/50/settings): This page is for members to be able edit their information
 ### Employees
--[Manage employees](https://glowing-tiramisu-2436aa.netlify.app/Admin/45/employeeTable): This is the page where the user can view/add/edit/delete employees.
+- [Manage employees](https://glowing-tiramisu-2436aa.netlify.app/Admin/45/employeeTable): This is the page where the user can view/add/edit/delete employees.
--[Manage events](https://glowing-tiramisu-2436aa.netlify.app/Admin/45/events): This is the page where the user can add/delete events
+- [Manage events](https://glowing-tiramisu-2436aa.netlify.app/Admin/45/events): This is the page where the user can add/delete events
--[Manage Animals](https://glowing-tiramisu-2436aa.netlify.app/Admin/45/animalTable): This is the page where the user can view/add/edit/delete animals.
+- [Manage Animals](https://glowing-tiramisu-2436aa.netlify.app/Admin/45/animalTable): This is the page where the user can view/add/edit/delete animals.
--[Manage Merchandise](https://glowing-tiramisu-2436aa.netlify.app/Admin/45/giftshopTable): This is the page where the user can view/add/edit/delete merchandise.
+- [Manage Merchandise](https://glowing-tiramisu-2436aa.netlify.app/Admin/45/giftshopTable): This is the page where the user can view/add/edit/delete merchandise.

 ## **Triggers**